PULASki: Learning inter-rater variability using statistical distances to improve probabilistic segmentation: Introduction

 \section{Introduction}

 The recent explosion in deep learning based medical image segmentation techniques has led to a dramatic improvement in the rapid diagnosis, treatment planning and modelling of various diseases \cite{li2021multiple, ni2020global}.
 Medical image segmentation has specific challenges compared to other classical computer vision tasks, which has spurred the development of several bespoke machine learning tools \cite{chatterjee2022strega,antonelli2022medical,qureshi2023medical}.
 Such issues include 1) limited availability of labelled training data, due to the expertise and excessive time required to create annotations; 2) class imbalance, particularly where the class of interest (e.g., tumour) is infrequently represented in the dataset; 3) complex and ambiguous features which are difficult to identify from Magnetic Resonance Imaging (MRI) data with low signal to noise ratio, leading to variation in annotations from different graders for the same image; and 4) considerable anatomic variability between patients.
-As a result, quantifying the uncertainty in predicted segmentations, regardless of the chosen method, is paramount to prevent over-confident and biased diagnoses \cite{czolbe2021segmentation,varoquaux2022machine}.
-Generating multiple plausible segmentations also supports ensemble-based uncertainty quantification in biomedical computational fluid dynamics (CFD) models (e.g., \cite{gaidzik2021hemodynamic, chen2020deep}).
-We propose an accurate and computationally feasible method for generating ensembles of plausible segmentations in medical applications plagued by the aforementioned issues.
+As a result, quantifying uncertainty in predicted segmentations, regardless of the chosen method, is paramount to prevent over-confident and biased diagnoses \cite{czolbe2021segmentation,varoquaux2022machine}.
+Generating multiple plausible segmentations also supports Monte-Carlo based uncertainty quantification in biomedical computational fluid dynamics (CFD) modelling (e.g., \cite{gaidzik2021hemodynamic, chen2020deep}).
+CFD based modelling of the onset and progression of cardiovascular and neurovascular diseases such as aneurysms requires capturing uncertainty in various components of the modelling procedure, so as to not produce over-confident predictions.
+This work proposes an accurate and computationally feasible method for generating multiple plausible segmentations from a single image in medical applications plagued by the aforementioned issues.